aregsar/aregsarblog/blog/2020/how-to-queue-laravel-user-verification-email/index.md

 }
 ```

-Finally we need to override the default `sendEmailVerificationNotification()` method implementation by adding a sendEmailVerificationNotification() method to the User class where we will dispatch the QueuedVerifyEmailJob to the queue.
+Finally we need to override the default `sendEmailVerificationNotification()` method implementation by adding a `sendEmailVerificationNotification()` method directly to the `App\User` class where we will dispatch the `QueuedVerifyEmailJob` to the queue.

 ```php
 class User